-- Use fumigation only as a last resort, because filling a building with pesticide gas means many people may be exposed if safety precautions are not taken. - Choose a PCO certified in Integrated Pest Management, a method of pest control that uses the safest and most effective methods (see "resources" section). - Explore safer alternatives to eradicate termites, such as heat or localized treatments.

-If fumigation is necessary, how can employers keep workers safe?
+- Use fumigation only as a last resort, because filling a building with pesticide gas means many people may be exposed if safety precautions are not taken. - Choose a PCO certified in Integrated Pest Management, a method of pest control that how can employers keep workers safe?

-- Have the PCO create a customized plan for airing out the building and monitoring for pesticides to ensure that pesticides are gone before people enter. - Inform workers about chemical use, warning signs of exposure, and potential health effects before fumigation. - Evacuate workers if an unusual odor is detected and/or symptoms occur. - Seek medical attention if workers become ill.
+- Have the PCO create a customized plan for airing out the building and monitoring for pesticides to ensure that pesticides are gone before people enter. - Inform workers about chemical use, warning signs of exposure, and potential health - Evacuate workers if an unusual odor is detected and/or symptoms occur. - Seek medical attention if workers become ill.